 In recent research by the group, new distributed algorithms have been proposed for these problems and the tradeoff between the level of decentralization and the performance of these distributed algorithms has been quantified.
 Despite the large volume of prior work on this topic, this work has succeeded in cutting new ground – in analyzing models that have not been considered in the previous literature and in obtaining interesting and nontrivial performance bounds.
 These research results were published in the journal IEEE/ACM Transactions on Networking in February 2020 and will be presented at the International Conference on Distributed Computing and Networking in January 2021.

-If you would like to collaborate with us or join our doctoral program, feel free to contact us on LinkedIn.
+If you would like to collaborate with us or join our doctoral program, feel free to contact us.

 - Conduct research in all areas of networking, including wireless networks, sensor networks, mobile computing, interconnection networks, and IoT